Tribe Membership Process

 You are now welcomed into the community as a Trial Participant which will last a period of 6 months of actual time spent living in the community.
 This time does not have to be consecutive but it is probably best to do so.
 For example, 3 months on, 3 months off then 3 months on again would be okay.
 If you don't think you can do the Try Out Period at one full stretch please let the Tribe know this before you come.

-During this mandatory trial period members are expected to take on most of the responsibilities of the existing full Participants, and we will help you get up to speed within the first month as too how things operate.
+During this try out period, members are expected to take on most of the responsibilities of the Tribe and we will help you get up to speed within the first month as too how things operate.
 Newcomers participate in projects and cooperatives, assist meetings, share in the profits and receive all the benefits the community has to offer, with the exception of the right to cast votes on issues under discussion.
 This trial period allows new comers to find their niche, to integrate with the others and see if they enjoy living together in the eco-village.

 As a Trial Participant you will be given temporary housing.
 This housing could be in the form of a room in someones existing house, a fully equipped camp ground, a cabana or other small dwelling etc... and will be determined before you arrive taking into consideration your needs, what is available and when you are planning to come.